Leontine T. Kelly: Ministry

 Kelly became a Certified Lay Speaker in Virginia in the late-1960s.
 She then served the Galilee Church (1969–75).
 She was ordained a deacon by William R. Cannon in 1972 and an elder by W. Kenneth Goodson in 1977.

 Kelly served on the staff of the Virginia Conference Council on Ministries (1975–77), directing social ministries.
 She then served as pastor of Asbury-Church Hill in Richmond, Virginia seven years before becoming Assistant General Secretary of the U.M.
 General Board of Discipleship with the portfolio of Evangelism.

 Although a member of the Virginia Annual Conference in the Southeastern Jurisdiction, Kelly was elected to the episcopacy by the Western Jurisdictional Conference of the United Methodist Church in 1984.
 The election was held on July 19, during the annual General Conference of the United Methodist Church.
 She was only the second woman, and the first African American woman, to become a bishop in any major Christian denomination in the world.
 She was assigned to the San Francisco Episcopal Area, where she served until her retirement in 1988.
 Kelly also served on the U.M.
 General Board of Church and Society, as the President of the Western Jurisdictional College of Bishops, and on the executive committee of the Council of Bishops.

 Awards and honors

 In 2000, Kelly was inducted into the National Women's Hall of Fame.
 She was the 2002 recipient of the Thomas Merton Award.

 Kelly held honorary doctorates from Garrett-Evangelical Theological Seminary (1984), DePauw University (1989), Christian Theological Seminary (1989), Virginia Union University (1989), Nebraska Wesleyan University (also 1989), Bennett College (1991), Willamette University (1990) and Dillard University (1992).

+In 2021, a stained glass window depicting Kelly was added to the Cathedral of the Rockies in Boise, Idaho.
+It replaced a window that depicted Robert E. Lee, Abraham Lincoln, and George Washington.

 Death

-Kelly died on June 28, 2012 in Oakland, California.
+Kelly died on June 28, 2012, in Oakland, California.